Wind-WindKids/winding/samples/sophieandwind/winter.md

 @left: page, text
 Wind’s townhouse looked bigger on the inside.
 Light poured in from skylights and wide windows.
 The living room ceiling rose so high it felt like a hall.

-“We are in a valley in Silicon Valley,” Wind said.
-“Hidden Valley.”
-He smiled.
-“Used to be a sand mine, but then they built houses here — fifty years ago.”

 Sophie sank into a golden-yellow sofa, the travel catching up to her.
 Her eyes were already closing when Wind’s dad clapped his hands.